AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 parallel
 --------
-It is not a parallelzation in the HPC way (threads, MPI), but the utility to make a number of similar processes to run in parallel, while they differ in input parameters only.
+It is not a parallelzation in the HPC way (threads, MPI).
+This is a set of tasks (commands or scripts) that run concurrently but without interactions.

-It is not a built-in feature of BASH but an extra utility.
+``parallel``  runs  the  specified  command, passing it a single one of the specified arguments.
+This is repeated for each argument.
+Jobs may be run in parallel.
+The default is to run one job per CPU.
+If no command is specified before the --, the commands after it are instead run in parallel.

 ::

- parallel -i command {} -- arguments_list   # normally the command is passed the argument at the end of its command line.
-With -i               option, any instances of "{}" in the command are replaced with the argument.
+ # normally the command is passed the argument at the end of its command line.
+With -i
+ # option, any instances of "{}" in the command are replaced with the argument.
+ parallel -i command {} -- arguments_list

+ # will run three subshells that each print a message
- parallel sh -c "echo hi; sleep 2; echo bye" -- 1 2 3   # will run three subshells that each print a message parallel -j 3 -- ls df "echo hi"   # will run three independent processes in parallel
+ parallel bash -c "echo hi; sleep 2; echo bye" -- 1 2 3

+ # one more way of usage: run several independent processes in parallel
+ parallel -j 3 -- ls df "echo hi"

-On Triton we have installed Tollef Fog Heen's version of parallel from moreutils-parallel CentOS' RPM.
-GNU project has its own though, of exactly the same name.
+On Triton we have installed Tollef Fog Heen's version of parallel from *moreutils-parallel* CentOS' RPM.
+GNU project has its own though, with different syntax, but of exactly the same name, so do not get confused.

 Foreground and background processes